EE2SE/F1_Data_Scraper/README.md

     - **Milestone for Analyse Stage**: Setup database (will require understanding the best solution to this, whether it is SQLite or PostgreSQL or any other)
     - **Milestone for Analyse Stage**: Clean and complete dataset
     - **Milestone for Analyse Stage**: EDA report highlighting key avenues of solving the problem
+    - **Milestone for Construct Stage**: Good analysis of a few models along with results analysis from those ML models.
+This project is for me, need not be efficient in execution.